tumpio/requestcontrol/_locales/en/manual.rst

 Path
 ^^^^

-Path in pattern may subsequently contain any combination of "\*" wildcard and any of the characters that are allowed in URL path.
+Path may subsequently contain any combination of "\*" wildcard and any of the characters that are allowed in URL path.
 The "\*" wildcard matches any portion of path and it may appear more than once.

 Below is examples for using path in patterns.